Nuraly005/portfolio-site/README.md

 ---

-## 🔧 Technologies
-- HTML5
+## 📱 What I Do

+- Responsive layouts for mobile and tablet devices
+- Semantic and accessible HTML structure
 - CSS3 (Flexbox, Grid, Media Queries)
+- Pixel-perfect implementation from Figma designs
 - Adaptive and responsive design principles
+- Email-style HTML sections
+- Clean and readable code using HTML5 & CSS3
-- BEM naming (in some layouts)
+- BEM naming methodology (in some layouts)
 ---

 ## 📂 Project List